 The effectiveness might depend on when or how it is used.
 The individual personality and needs of each dog should be considered, as well.

-Thundershirts can be more helpful if used along with other natural solutions that could enhance its benefits.
+Thundershirts can be more helpful if used along with other natural solutions that could enhance their benefits.

 Soft rock and reggae music are effective as well, but individual dogs still have their distinct preferences.